Arthur L. Liman

-Arthur Lawrence Liman (November 5, 1932 – July 17, 1997) was a partner at the New York law firm Paul, Weiss, Rifkind, Wharton & Garrison, and was well known for his public service.
+Arthur Lawrence Liman (November 5, 1932 – July 17, 1997) was an American lawyer and partner at the New York firm of Paul, Weiss, Rifkind, Wharton & Garrison.
+Liman served as the chief counsel for both the New York state commission for the Attica Prison riot in 1971 and the investigation of the Iran–Contra affair in 1987.

 Early life and education

 Arthur Liman was born on November 5, 1932, in Far Rockaway, Queens, and spent most of his childhood in Lawrence, Long Island.
 Liman's grandparents were Jewish immigrants from Russia, who settled in New York City.
 Liman's mother was valedictorian of her high school class, Phi Beta Kappa at Hunter College, and taught Latin.
 His father graduated from City College of New York and taught history in public schools before joining his father's dressmaking business.
 Liman's older sister Gladys, a graduate of Smith College, was a poet.

 Liman attended Harvard University, where he studied political science and graduated in 1954.
 Liman wrote in his memoir that he decided to become a lawyer after observing a day of hearings by the Senate Permanent Subcommittee on Investigations of the Committee on Government Operations, known colloquially as the "McCarthy Hearings."
 Liman decided to attend the hearings because he had chosen to write his senior thesis on "the threat that McCarthy-style congressional investigations posed to our concepts of civil liberties and limited government."
 Liman recalled that "[b]y the time the spectacle ended, I was shaken to the core."

 Liman pursued his law degree from Yale Law School, and graduated in 1957.
 He wrote that, due to Yale's teaching of legal realism, it "was the ideal place for a young man wary of orthodoxy."
 Against the backdrop of the civil rights movement and Brown v.
 Board of Education, "Yale taught me, above all, that lawyers could make a difference in the type of society that we had."